ioskrew/SwiftLayout/README.md

     super.viewDidLoad()
     deactivable = view { // view is that of ViewController red.anchors {
-        Anchors.boundary // boundary is custom property in samples.
+        Anchors.allSides() // boundary is custom property in samples.
       }
     }.active()
   }